-The following 5-step process shows you how to plan for and create your website copywriting strategy.
+The following 5-step process shows you how to create your effective website copywriting strategy.
 A lot of the advice you’ll see online focuses on actual copywriting tips and rules.
-These are important (we cover a lot of them here) BUT this process begins long before you start writing your copy.
+While these are important, this process starts long before you actually write your copy.

 This is a common resistance.
-The idea of focusing on just one or two avatars sends many entrepreneurs into a panic.
-But look, this doesn’t have to be as stressful as you think…
+The idea of focusing on just one or two customer avatars sends many entrepreneurs into a panic.
+But this doesn’t have to be as stressful as you think.

-It isn’t about only choosing one, two, three, or five avatars, but rather getting to know WHO YOUR AUDIENCE IS.
+Ultimately, it isn’t about only choosing one, two, three, or five avatars, but rather getting to know who your audience is.
 Who are they?
 Where are they?
 What’s their biggest problem right now?
 What is the solution they need, even if they don’t know they need it?

 What motivates them?

 Who do they want to become?